25 Unbeatable Things to Do in Saint Martin and St. Maarten

 French St. Martin

-The island’s French side is known for nude beaches, markets, fashion and high-end restaurants.
+The island’s French side is known for its classy beach clubs (and nude beaches!), markets and high-end restaurants.
 It has a French-Caribbean vibe.

 Dutch St. Maarten

-The island’s international airport, Princess Juliana International Airport, is found on the Dutch side, near St. Maarten’s capital of Philipsburg.
+The island’s Princess Juliana International Airport and cruise port are found on the Dutch side, near St. Maarten’s capital of Philipsburg.

-This side of the island is more the party side.
-It’s known for its casinos, nightlife, rum drinks, duty-free shops and stunning beaches.
+This side of the island is more the party side – known for its casinos, nightlife, rum drinks, duty-free shops, cruise port energy and stunning beaches.

 Is one side of the island better than the other?